- WHAT ARE LICE?

 - CAN HEAD LICE HOP OR JUMP?

 No, head lice cannot hop, jump or fly.
-Their legs are adapted for grasping a person's hair.
+Their legs are adapted for crawling and for grasping a person's hair.

 - DO HEAD LICE SPREAD DISEASES?

 No, head lice are not known to transmit any disease agents.
-However, secondary infections may result if the skin is broken by repeated scratching.
+However, secondary infections may result if the skin is broken by repeated scratching of the scalp.

 - WHAT ARE "NITS"?